burnpiro/erdem.pl/content/posts/2019/2019-07-24-Id-Symbols-really-useful/Is-Symbols-really-useful.md

 };
 ```

 `validate` is method from your library.
 But there are some cases when you want to give user option to apply their validation instead of your `standardValidation` method.
-Instead of defining list of string properties user can use to attach their validation method you've defined Symbol for it.
+Instead of defining list of string properties which user can use to attach their validation method, you've defined Symbol for it.
 That way there is 0% chance to have a conflict with any of existing keys on that object, so user cannot accidentally overwrite property you want to use.

 Ofc that example is not really useful IRL but you get an idea.